Wheatley emergency site reduction complete, new boundaries outlined

 The chief building official will be rescinding the orders on each property once Municipal Water (PUC), Electrical Authority (ESA), and Natural Gas (Enbridge) have been reinstated by the utility and an inspection by Building Development Services has taken place.

-Upon reconnection of the utilities, property owners are to call 3-1-1 and ask to be directed to Building Development Services to schedule an inspection.
-It is expected that Building Development Services will complete this inspection within 24 hours of receiving the request.
+When utilities have been reconnected, property owners are asked to call 3-1-1 to be directed to Building Development Services to schedule an inspection.

+It's expected that Building Development Services will complete this inspection within 24 hours of receiving the request, according to officials.